LOCATION POPLAR FOREST VA+NC

 Diagnostic horizons and features recognized in this pedon are:

-Ochric epipedon - the zone from the surface of the soil to a depth of 7 inches.
+Ochric epipedon--the zone from the surface to a depth of 18 centimeters (7 inches)

-Kandic horizon - the zone from 7 to 30 inches: it meets the low activity clay requirement for Kandic in more than 50 percent of the horizon.
+Kandic horizon--the zone from 18 to 76 centimeters (7 to 30 inches): it meets the low activity clay requirement for Kandic in more than 50 percent of the horizon.

 ADDITIONAL DATA: None